 The most exciting way to watch your 360-degree flight footage is on a virtual reality (VR) headset.
-The 360 Fly VR headset takes the video from your 360 Fly 4K action camera and creates a breathtaking immersive viewing experience.
+The VR SHINECON headset takes the video from your 360-action camera and creates a breathtakingly immersive viewing experience.

 The headset is compatible with both iPhones and Android smartphones.

 Bonus: Tips for Recording & Putting Together the Best Quality Footage

 You have the camera, the mount, the accessories – you are all set to go up and record some amazing footage.
 Before you take off, here are a few tips, tricks and reminders to help you get the most out of your footage.

 - Make sure your battery is fully charged.